-Langhorne Manor Borough has its own part-time police department headed by Chief Russell Bumm and operates with part-time police officers.
+Langhorne Manor Borough has its own part-time police department and operates with part-time police officers.
+Any questions regarding the department may be addressed to Sargent Jack Kenney.
 The Mayor of Langhorne Manor Borough has complete oversight of the police department.
 Police service for Langhorne Manor Borough is provided 24 hours per day, seven days a week.
 Part-time coverage of the Borough is provided by our Borough police force.
 When the Borough police officers are not on duty, coverage of the Borough is provided by the Pennsylvania State Police.

 The Police Department is housed in the new addition to the Borough Office building located at 618 Hulmeville Avenue.
 Entrance to the Police Department is on the side toward the rear of the building.
 While on duty each officer must wear a badge or shield with Police and Langhorne Manor Borough on it for easy identification by Borough residents.